techtitanspanama/Tech-Titans-Panama/README.md

 Electronics

-The hull parts were printed, glued and painted with waterproofing to prevent water ingress, we began to look for all the necessary electronic parts, including
+The hull parts were printed, glued and painted with waterproof paint to prevent water ingress, we began to look for all the necessary electronic parts, including

 • Arduino Mega- central control part